-The Metamakers Institute undertakes computational creativity research with the aim of handing over creative endeavour to software, which then becomes our creative collaborator.
+The Metamakers Institute undertakes computational creativity research with the aim of stimulating economic development by making software a creative collaborator.

 The programme demonstrates the creative potential of software, with software systems that are built initially for experimental research, but can be commercialised.
 The programme aims to stimulate economic development through research, public engagement and commercialisation activities.

 Core research questions include:

 - How can software become more creative and responsive?

 - Can humans and computers work together creatively?

 - How can computational creativity enable wider participation with digital creativity?

 - How can computational creativity aid rapid prototyping?

 Over the course of her career, Tanya has had published many articles and books on screen-based and interactive media fiction.
 She became president of the Digital Games Research Association in 2006.
 She is currently writing a monograph, Gothic Games for Palgrave and developing a ‘ludic’ fiction entitled The Witch’s Room for the iPad.

 Some of the projects within this programme include: